.

 Profile: A largely rural seat in south-east Oxfordshire, stretching from the hinterland of Reading in the south, to skirt around the eastern outskirts of Oxford.
 Henley-on-Thames itself is best known for the Henley Royal Regatta, the prestigious annual rowing event.
 The constituency also covers Thame, Goring, Sonning, Wheatley, Watlington and many other small villages dotted through the Oxfordshire countryside.
 Like the other rural seats in Oxfordshire, such as Wantage and Witney, it is a wealthy, affluent middle class area and strongly Conservative, although at a local level the Liberal Democrats have some support, particularly as you move away from the solidly Tory south of the seat and closer to Oxford itself.

-Since 2001 the seat has been represented by Boris Johnson, the somewhat eccentric and gaffe-prone journalist and television presenter.
+Between 2001 and 2008 the seat has been represented by Boris Johnson, the somewhat eccentric and gaffe-prone journalist and television presenter.
 He suceeded the similarly high profile Michael Heseltine, the former Deputy Prime Minister and 1990 leadership challenger.

 2001 Census Demographics